Co-Intelligence Logo The Co-Intelligence Institute

 Early Years -- Learning nonviolent social change

-Tom was raised in an activist, intellectual, Quaker family with a socialist economist father and a mother interested in Eastern spirituality and social service.
+Tom was raised in an activist, intellectual, Quaker family with a socialist economist father and a mother interested in Eastern spirituality, evolution and social service (she worked for Planned Parenthood in the 1960s and then the National Council on Aging).
 After studying the relationship between mysticism and modern physics for almost 3 years, he left Antioch College in 1968 to organize draft resistance to the Vietnam War.
-In 1969 he married and a year later joined the core group of a large spiritual community where he was trained in marketing, strategic planning, communications, counselling, personnel, and food service (among other things) -- and had a daughter, Jennifer.
+In 1969 he married and a year later joined the core group of a large spiritual community where, in 1976, he and his wife had a daughter, Jennifer, who is now a green building professional in New England.
 When he left that community in 1982 with his family, his concerns about nuclear war led him back to the peace movement.
 During the mid-80's he attempted to build bridges among antagonistic peace groups, began editing and writing for local peace publications, and ran the peace desk for the Mondale-Ferrarro presidential campaign in Boston.
 Around that time, he also became a student of feminism, holism and the ecological perspective.
-These forces, concerns and ideas have shaped his life ever since.
+These forces, concerns and ideas have shaped his life ever since, emerging in new forms as his thinking and experience have evolved.

 Tom can be contacted at cii@igc.org